ShimaTaku818/R-as-GIS-for-Economists/docs/SpatialInteractionVectorVector.md

 2.7      075  1300 320.22612 MULTIPOLYGON (((-102.0446 3...
 ```

-As you can see, in the resulting dataset, all the unique polygon - point intersecting combinations comprise the observations.
+As you can see in the resulting dataset, all the unique polygon - point intersecting combinations comprise the observations.
 For each of the polygons, you will have as many observations as the number of wells that intersect with the polygon.
-Once you joined the two layers, you can find statistics by polygon (county here).
+Once you join the two layers, you can find statistics by polygon (county here).
 Since we want groundwater extraction by county, the following does the job.

 ```r